univention/ucsschool-id-connector/docs/admin.rst

          in :cite:t:`uv-architecture`.

    |AppC| settings
-      The |AppC| is an ecosystem similar to the app stores known from mobile platforms like Apple or Google.
+      |AppC| is an ecosystem similar to app stores known from mobile platforms
+      such as Apple or Google.
-      It provides an infrastructure to build, deploy and run enterprise applications on |UCS| (UCS).
+      It provides an infrastructure to deploy and run enterprise applications on |UCS| (UCS).
       The |AppC| uses well-known technologies like Docker.

-      Within the app center, you can configure settings for the individual apps.
+      Within the App Center, you can configure settings for the individual apps.

       .. seealso::

+         For more information, see the following resources:

          * :ref:`app-settings` in :cite:t:`uv-appcenter`
          * :ref:`appcenter-configure` in :cite:t:`uv-manual`

    |UAS| basics
-      Schools have special requirements for managing what is going on inside them (teachers, students, staff, computer rooms, exams, etc.), and for managing the relation between multiple schools, their operator organizations ("Schulbetreiber"), and possibly
+      Schools have special requirements for managing entities about what is going on inside them, such as teachers, students, staff, computer rooms, exams, and more.
+      For managing the relation between multiple schools, their operator organizations ("Schulbetreiber"), and possibly
       ministerial departments above them.

+      ..
+FIXME : The sentence above is unclear to me.

-      There are several components used within |UAS|,
-      |KLV| (see below) being one of them.
+      There are several components used within |UAS|, and |KLV| is one of them.

-      You need to be able to:
+      You need to:

-      - know about |UAS| objects
+      * know about |UAS| objects.
-      - know the difference between |UAS|-objects and UDM objects
+      * know the difference between |UAS| objects and UDM objects.

       .. seealso::

+         For more information, see the following resources:

          * :uv:kb:`How a UCS\@school user should look like <15630>`
          * :uv:kb:`UCS\@school work groups and school classes <16925>`